ingatellent/xovi-qmd-extensions/README.md

 ## enableExtraPenOnMove.qmd
 For the rmppm only.
 Adds the extra pen slot to the toolbar. - Requires ≥ v16 of qt-resource-rebuilder

+## randomSleepScreen.qmd
+Picks a random sleep screen image from the folder `~/sleepScreens/`.
+Falls back to the chosen path in xochitl.conf (`SleepScreenPath=...`) if no .png images are found.